 You might also like

-If you liked this recipe, check out my other dairy free salad dressings:
+If you liked this, check out my other dairy free salad & salad dressing recipes:

 If you are looking for more, download one of my free seven day meal plans!